-Titanopsis calcarea, commonly known as Concrete Leaf Living Stone or Jewel Weed, is a curious and rather special, mat-forming succulent from South Africa.
-It has small rosettes of grayish fleshy foliage with small warty idioblasts covering the end of the flaring leaf surface.
-It slowly forms a clump and produces a yellow flower.
-It stays cute and little, making it the perfect lizard like addition for a container or rock garden and can even be grown as a houseplant.
+Titanopsis calcarea, commonly known as Concrete Leaf Living Stone or Jewel Weed, is a curious and rather unique mat-forming succulent from South Africa.
+It has small rosettes of fleshy grayish foliage with small warty idioblasts covering the end of the flaring leaf surface.
+The plant slowly forms a clump and produces a yellow flower.
+It stays cute and small, making it the perfect lizard-like addition for a container or rock garden, and can even be grown as a houseplant.

 This species comes from a very arid desert region and is a little more difficult than some others to grow, as it will not tolerate over-watering.

 Growing Conditions and General Care

-Like many of the South African desert plants, Concrete Leaf Living Stone tends to become dormant, or semi-dormant, during the height of summer in order to conserve moisture.
-It is often a mistake during mid summer to keep the plants wet, although they do require some water during this period.
+Like many of the South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant during the height of summer to conserve moisture.
+It is often a mistake during mid-summer to keep the plants wet, although they require some water during this period.

-Concrete Leaf Living Stone should be kept in a bright, sunny situation at all times.
-It will grow well in a south-facing window.
+Concrete Leaf Living Stone should be kept in a bright sunny situation at all times.

 Water this succulent well during the spring, allowing the to dry between waterings.
 During the summer, the semi-dormant Concrete Leaf Living Stone should be watered sparingly to avoid any chance of it rotting.
-During the early fall, it should be watered and allowed to dry several times, then in winter it should be kept fairly dry, only receiving enough water to prevent shrivelling.
+It should be watered and allowed to dry several times during the early fall, and then in winter, it should be kept fairly dry, only receiving enough water to prevent shriveling.
 This plant will soon rot if kept wet at low temperatures.

 As a native of very arid areas, Concrete Leaf Living Stone will benefit from a dry atmosphere.
 Feed this succulent regularly every 1 to 2 weeks during the spring, using afood or one recommended for tomatoes at about half strength.

-An extra gritty compost, containing about half grit, is recommended for this plant to reduce the chance of it being overwatered.
-Repot about every 2 years.
+An extra gritty compost containing about half grit is recommended for this plant to reduce the chance of it being overwatered.
+Repot about every two years.